Cloud Vulnerability DB

 A community-led vulnerabilities database

-The vulnerability allows authenticated attackers with Administrator-level access to make web requests to arbitrary locations originating from the web application.
-This can be exploited to query and modify information from internal services.
-On cloud instances, the vulnerability can be particularly dangerous as it enables metadata retrieval (NVD CVE).
+When exploited, this vulnerability allows authenticated attackers with Administrator-level access or higher to make web requests to arbitrary locations originating from the web application.
+This can be used to query and modify information from internal services.
+On cloud instances, the vulnerability enables metadata retrieval (NVD).

 Source: This report was generated using AI